 So would you really?
-That’s what GOD is TESTING.
+That is what God is TESTING.

-Let’s look at one more thing here.
-Job’s attitude in Job 10: 2, “Even to day is my complaint bitter: my stroke is heavier than my groaning.”
+Let us look at one more thing here.
+Job’s attitude in Job 10:2.
+“Even to day is my complaint bitter: my stroke is heavier than my groaning.”

 We now see that being a soldier in the Lord’s army takes every inch of mental and physical energy that we have into the fight for the victory of being a member of the 144,000!

 So our tools to overcoming is prayer and the studying of Holy Scriptures every day and immersing the mind into Scripture at every point you have even if it’s a few minutes here or there then do that!
-Our time is consecrated – ALL OF IT IS – unto the Lord so we no longer even own it, as we lay down our ALL on the altar of sacrifice daily, and daily seek to fulfill our covenant sacrifice until death.
+ALL our time is consecrated unto the Lord so we no longer even own it, as we lay down our ALL on the altar of sacrifice daily, and daily seek to fulfill our covenant sacrifice until death.